 Ways to reduce your risk of bird flu include:

 Public health authorities — like the Centers for Disease Control and Prevention (CDC) in the U.S. — monitor cases of bird flu in animals and people to try to reduce the risk of spread.
-They have vaccines for avian flu that could quickly be put into use if there were a risk of an outbreak.
+Scientists are working to develop vaccines that could help prevent avian flu or reduce its severity.
+These could be put into use if there were a risk of a large outbreak.

 Advertisement